buhzinga/trench-tool/README.md

-﻿# Trench Tool

-A Chrome extension for efficient ticker/name scanning on Photon Memescope.

-Made with Ai by Anthropic Claude 3.5 Sonnet.
+﻿# What is TrenchTool?

+TrenchTool is a browser extension for Photon Memescope that automates the token search process through hover-based copy-paste actions.
+Built entirely with Anthropic's Claude 3.5 Sonnet, it transforms manual letter-by-letter typing into a single hover action, helping trenchers quickly check for copycat tokens before risking capital.

 ## Features
 - Dynamic Copy Mode: